blogdaren/CustomTerminalColor/README.md

 ## What is it?
-Display customizable & colored text on terminal with PHP
+A toolkit used to display customizable & colored text on terminal with PHP

 ## How to use?
 ```